GrigoryPtashko/GPTimeProfiler/README.md

 `GPTimeProfiler` is used to track the execution time of an arbitrary piece of code.
 The time is tracked during one profile cycle.
 One cycle is the time between two method calls `-start` and `-stop`.
 The object of the `GPTimeProfiler` class stores the total amount of profile cycles.
-With every call to the `-start` method the amount of profile cycles is increased by 1. `GPTimeProfiler` can be used to determine the overall time of execution or the average time of one profile cycle.
+With every call to the `-stop` method the amount of profile cycles is increased by 1. `GPTimeProfiler` can be used to determine the overall time of execution or the average time of one profile cycle.
 It can also be used to track the amount of profile cycles.